lunarphp/lunar/docs/src/getcandy/products.md

 Variants are also responsible for storing data such as Pricing, Inventory/Stock information, Shipping information etc. For that reason a product will always have at least one variant.

-When you decide you want to offer more than one variant for a product, upon generation, GetCandy will take the first variant and use that as a base for all other variants in terms of pricing, inventory etc. So you won't lose any data you may have already saved against the existing product.
+When you decide you want to offer more than one variant for a product, upon generation, Lunar will take the first variant and use that as a base for all other variants in terms of pricing, inventory etc. So you won't lose any data you may have already saved against the existing product.

 ## Creating variants